 The Future Activity Allowance includes two components, the locations of which are not specifically known at this time: (1) an additional allowance for all Project infrastructure, established at up to 25 percent of the parameter set forth in the Final Remedy Design, and (2) up to 10 additional monitoring well boreholes to be installed in Arizona to assess groundwater levels and chemical constituents changes as a result of continued freshwater pumping to protect private groundwater users.
-The 25 Percent Potential Allowance is intended to apply generally to the development and implementation of the Final Remedy Design, even if a particular parameter or aspect of the Project is not listed in one of the examples set forth in the following subsections.
+The 25 Percent Potential Allowance is intended to apply generally to the development and implementation of the Final Remedy Design, and includes only those Project features which are even if a particular parameter or aspect of the Project is not listed in one of the examples set forth in the following subsections.